 However, a pair of turnovers and missed 3-pointers by MHS opened the door for Stanberry to seize the game's largest lead – seven points – at 36-29 with just under 2-1/2 minutes left in the quarter.

 Needing a pick-me-up desperately, the Eagles got it from sophomore reserve guard Dalton Palmer, who converted Derrick Knifong's pass into a left-wing 23-footer that pulled Meadville back within four.

-Page 2 of 4 - Another Ryan Jensen deuce gave Stanberry a 6-points bulge with 45 seconds remaining in the frame and that was the score heading to the fourth.
+Another Ryan Jensen deuce gave Stanberry a 6-points bulge with 45 seconds remaining in the frame and that was the score heading to the fourth.